avatarsdk/metaperson-android-sample/README.md

 - Once the link is created you can download your avatar (link is copied to the clipboard).
 ## How It Works

-Sample project is written in Kotlin and constists of two activities: java/com/avatarsdk/metaperson/MainActivity.kt and java/com/avatarsdk/metaperson/WebUiActivity.kt.
+The sample project is written in Kotlin and consists of two activities: java/com/avatarsdk/metaperson/MainActivity.kt and java/com/avatarsdk/metaperson/WebUiActivity.kt.
 MainActivity is the starting activity that sets up button handlers: open web view if "Create MetaPerson" is pressed and open the mail app if the "Email" button is pressed.
 ```kotlin
 binding.createButton.setOnClickListener {